Theguardians58/Notre-/README.md

 - 🏠 **Self-hosting option** - Complete control with Appwrite
 - 🌍 **Data sovereignty** - Choose where your data lives
 - 🔓 **No vendor lock-in** - Export anytime, switch backends freely
+- 📦 **Own your storage** - Upload to your Google Cloud Storage bucket

 ---